Gerald Matticks: From rags to riches

-In 1973, Matticks was arrested along with his brother Richard on 15 charges of hijacking, theft and the possession of stolen goods with the Crown alleging that between 25 September 1973-27 October 1973 that the Matticks brothers had in their possession several truck loads of frozen meat, alcohol, audio systems, cigarettes, leather goods, clothing, televisions, cosmetics and lingerie, which they were selling to people whom they met in bars who were all willing to buy on the cheap items that supposedly "fell off the back of a truck".
+In 1973, Matticks was arrested along with his brother Richard on 15 charges of hijacking, theft and possession of stolen goods with the Crown alleging that, between 25 September and 27 October 1973, the Matticks brothers had in their possession several truckloads of frozen meat, alcohol, audio systems, cigarettes, leather goods, clothing, televisions, cosmetics and lingerie, which they were selling to people whom they met in bars who were all willing to buy on the cheap items that supposedly "fell off the back of a truck."
 Both Matticks brothers were convicted, but as usual were given only light sentences.
 In 1977, Matticks was found by the police to have some stolen jewelry worth $5,000 in his house, but was acquitted when the Crown was unable to establish that he had stolen the jewelry.
-In 1979, the Commission d'Enuête sur le Crime Organisé (CECO) accused Gerry, Richard and Frederick Matticks of being the most aggressive and prolific truck hijackers in Montreal between 1972 and 1979.
+In 1979, the Commission d'Enquête sur le Crime Organisé (CECO) accused Gerry, Richard and Frederick Matticks of being the most aggressive and prolific truck hijackers in Montreal between 1972 and 1979.
 The three brothers were subpoenaed to appear before the royal commission, where they denied all of the allegations.
 On 12 November 1979, Matticks together with his two brothers, Ryan, Fred Griffith and André "Sappy" Martin were indicated on charges of perjury for their testimony at the CECO together with 158 courts of theft and possession of stolen goods.
 In December 1981, the accused were acquitted on all charges.
 In 1981, Matticks was again acquitted of charges of hijacking a truck in 1973.
 In 1984, Matticks became president of the Cooper and Checkers' Union at the port of Montreal.

-On 15 November 1988, Matticks along with his brother Richard and Normand Beauregard were arrested while unloading a hijacked truck full of imported clothing worth $150, 000 dollars.
-The case was hindered by the murder of the lawyer for the accused, Sidney Leithman on 13 May 1991 and ended on 8 June 1992 with the accused all making plea bargins with the Crown.
-In exchange for guilty pleas, the accused were sentenced to 90 days in prison over the course of 45 weekends in Bordeaux prison and paid $10, 000 dollar fines.
+On 15 November 1988, Matticks, along with his brother Richard and Normand Beauregard, were arrested while unloading a hijacked truck full of imported clothing worth $150,000.
+The case was hindered by the murder of the lawyer for the accused, Sidney Leithman, on 13 May 1991 and ended on 8 June 1992 with the accused all making plea bargains with the Crown.
+In exchange for guilty pleas, the accused were sentenced to 90 days in prison over the course of 45 weekends in Bordeaux prison and paid $10,000 fines.